 “Through Solidarity, We Survive” is an initiative that raises awareness of the social, political, and cultural effects of COVID-19 on different communities, while supporting Syrian artists during these difficult times.

 coculture has established an open call inviting Syrian diaspora artists to produce new digital artworks that highlight the emerging issues emerging from the global pandemic.
 More specifically, the artists have been asked to reach out to a person from their surroundings (a neighbor, relative, friend, or other) to develop and produce a visual artwork with a thematic focus on shared experiences, thoughts, concerns or feelings, as such translating their dialogue into an artwork that serves as a visual document.
 This process focuses on building bridges within communities at the current time of physical distancing and isolation, while highlighting the impact of the current epidemic on all aspects of our daily life.
-The crowdfunding will be divided equally between all the participating artists, and the produced artwork will be presented in public spaces in a city campaign in Berlin.
+The crowdfunding will be divided equally between all the participating artists, and the produced artwork will be presented in public spaces in a city campaign in both Berlin and Oslo.

 The project’s goal is to publicly highlight the major role that creativity, imagination, and storytelling play during times of uncertainty and upheaval and to simultaneously support Syrian diaspora artists.

 The Syrian artists responding to the open call are asked to produce artworks that show the impact of the current pandemic on people’s everyday lives. coculture will then use public spaces (e.g. windows, balconies, billboards, walls, etc.) as open galleries to exhibit the submitted artworks as part of a public campaign in Berlin.